 Ganja, the second-largest city in Azerbaijan, has a rich Islamic culture that has developed over the centuries.
 Azerbaijan is a predominantly Muslim country, with around 96% of the population being Muslims, and the Islamic influence is evident in Ganja’s culture and way of life.

-One of the most notable features of Shaki’s Islamic culture is the abundance of mosques in the city.
-The city has several magnificent mosques, including the Juma Mosque, the Sheki Khans Palace Mosque, and the Yukhari Govhar Agha Mosque.
-These mosques are known for their unique architectural styles and intricate decorations.
+One of the most notable features of Ganja’s Islamic culture is the abundance of mosques in the city.
+The city has several magnificent mosques, including the Juma Mosque, Shah Abbas Mosque, and the Imamzadeh Mausoleum.
+The Juma Mosque is one of the oldest mosques in Azerbaijan and dates back to the 17th century.

-Another aspect of Shaki’s Islamic culture is the tradition of hospitality.
+Another aspect of Ganja’s Islamic culture is the tradition of hospitality.
 Azerbaijani people are known for their warmth and welcoming nature, and this is particularly evident in their hospitality.
 Guests are treated with great respect and offered the best food and drink the host can provide.

 The city is also home to several traditional Islamic festivals and celebrations, such as Ramadan and Eid al-Fitr.
 During Ramadan, Muslims fast from dawn until sunset, and the city is filled with an atmosphere of spirituality and religious observance.
 Eid al-Fitr, which marks the end of Ramadan, is celebrated with great enthusiasm and is a time for family gatherings, feasting, and gift-giving.

-In conclusion, Shaki’s Islamic culture is an integral part of the city’s identity and way of life.
+In conclusion, Ganja’s Islamic culture is an integral part of the city’s identity and way of life.
 From the abundance of mosques to the tradition of hospitality, the city offers a rich and unique experience for those interested in Islamic culture.
 The city’s rich Islamic heritage and cultural diversity make it a fascinating destination for travelers and tourists.